da-beda/devstral-engineer/README.md

 devstral clear-history  # remove saved conversation devstral history-search <term>  # search saved conversation
 ```

+### DEVSTRAL.md
+The assistant can record build or test commands and style notes in a
+`DEVSTRAL.md` file within your project.
+Approving prompts from functions like
+`record_build_command`, `record_test_command`, or `record_style_note` will append
+bulleted entries to this file so you have a handy reference for common tasks and
+guidelines.

 ### Index Engine Commands
 The code indexing engine is only started when `indexing_enabled` is `true` in